reactive-python/reactpy/docs/source/guides/creating-interfaces/rendering-data/index.rst

     ]

-With this we can now imaging writing some filtering and sorting logic using Python's :func:`filter` and :func:`sorted` functions respecitvely.
+With this we can now imaging writing some filtering and sorting logic using Python's :func:`filter` and :func:`sorted` functions respectively.
 We'll do this by only displaying items whose ``priority`` is less than or equal to some ``filter_by_priority`` and then ordering the elements based on the ``priority``: